Posts Tagged ‘ 1972 ’

 The Train I'm On

-Tony Joe White’s The Train I’m On is one of those records that are just too damn good to be kept a secret.
-Keeping it oh so real and raw on what may be his finest moment, the LP is a sweet and languid roots rock triumph.
+Tony Joe White’s The Train I’m On is one of those records that is just too damn good to be kept a secret.
+Keeping real on what may be his finest moment, the LP is a sweet and languid roots rock triumph.

 “I’ve Got A Thing About You Baby”